FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Experiments

 \subsection{Main Results}

-\myparagraph{Effectiveness of \mymethod{FedSVD} without privacy constraints.} We first assess \mymethod{FedSVD} on the GLUE benchmark in a non-private setting.
-As shown in \Cref{tab:glue_nonprivate}, FFA-LoRA outperforms FedAvg, which we attribute to reduced aggregation error.
-In contrast, FLoRA, which transmits a large number of parameters, underperforms due to the frequent random re-initialization of the $A$ and $B$ matrices in our experimental setup.
+\paragraph{Effectiveness of \mymethod{FedSVD} without privacy constraints.} We first assess \mymethod{FedSVD} on the GLUE benchmark in a non-private setting.
+In \Cref{tab:glue_nonprivate}, FFA-LoRA outperforms FedAvg, which we attribute to the reduced aggregation error.
+In contrast, FLoRA, which transmits a large number of parameters, underperforms due to the frequent random re-initialization of the $A$ and $B$ matrices in our experimental setups.
 We observe a similar pattern in FedEX-LoRA.
-The proposed \mymethod{FedSVD} further improves performance by periodically adapting $A$ through SVD of the product $BA$ rather than using a fixed $A$.
-As a result, \mymethod{FedSVD} achieves the highest average accuracy across all tasks, outperforming the second-best baseline (FFA-LoRA) by 1.29 percentage points. \Cref{fig:glue_nonprivate} illustrates accuracy as a function of communication rounds for FedAvg, FFA-LoRA, and \mymethod{FedSVD}, with \mymethod{FedSVD} consistently outperforming the baselines throughout training.
+The proposed \mymethod{FedSVD} further improves the performance by periodically adapting $A$ through SVD of the product $BA$ rather than using a fixed $A$.
+As a result, \mymethod{FedSVD} achieves the \emph{highest average accuracy}, outperforming the second-best baseline (FFA-LoRA) by \textbf{+1.29 percentage points} (pp). \Cref{fig:glue_nonprivate} illustrates accuracy as a function of communication rounds for FedAvg, FFA-LoRA, and \mymethod{FedSVD}. \mymethod{FedSVD} consistently outperforms the baselines across all rounds.
 This robustness to early stopping makes \mymethod{FedSVD} well-suited for scenarios with limited communication budgets or uncertain convergence points.